Data Caricatures: On the Representation of African American Language in Pretraining Corpora: AAL Probability Threshold

 \section{AAL Probability Threshold}

 Any record where AAL has the greatest probability of all labels or where AAL exceeds a posterior probability of 0.3 is considered for analysis.
 This threshold is chosen for the individual feature analyses to capture documents that may contain features of AAL although largely be composed of WME.
-At the same time, this threshold does not add significant documents to the extracted dataset that would make analysis infeasible with the available computational resources. \autoref{fig:prob-dist} shows the distribution of document AAL probabilities as well as the probabilities of the other language varieties considered by the demographic alignment classifier \cite{blodgett-variation}.
+At the same time, this threshold ensures that the extracted dataset is feasible to analyze with the available computational resources. \autoref{fig:prob-dist} shows the distribution of document AAL probabilities as well as the probabilities of the other language varieties considered by the demographic alignment classifier \cite{blodgett-variation}.
 For C4 (top), considering lower thresholds sharply increases the number of documents considered.